 Hashimoto thyroiditis is believed to be the most common cause of primary hypothyroidism in North America.
-It is twice as prevalent among women.
-Incidence increases with age and in patients with chromosomal disorders, including Down, Turner, and Klinefelter syndromes.
+It is several times more prevalent among women.
+Incidence increases with age and in patients with chromosomal disorders, including Down syndrome, Turner syndrome, and Klinefelter syndrome.
 A family history of thyroid disorders is common.

 Hashimoto thyroiditis, like Graves disease, is sometimes associated with other autoimmune disorders, including Addison disease (adrenal insufficiency), type 1 diabetes mellitus, hypoparathyroidism, vitiligo, premature graying of hair, pernicious anemia, connective tissue disorders (eg, RA, SLE, Sjögren syndrome), celiac disease, and Schmidt syndrome (Addison disease, diabetes, and hypothyroidism secondary to Hashimoto thyroiditis).
 There may be an increased incidence of thyroid tumors, rarely thyroid lymphoma.
 Pathologically, there is extensive infiltration of lymphocytes with lymphoid follicles and scarring.